-Another famous guitar shape, although we’d wager on account of it being many players’ ‘first’ guitar.
+Another of the famous acoustic guitar body types, although we’d wager on account of it being many players’ ‘first’ guitar.
 We’ve all seen them.
-The nylon-strung small scale acoustics which many of us gain access to at an early age.
+The nylon-strung small-scale acoustics which many of us gain access to at an early age.
 The, as you progress, you learn that these particular guitars aren’t sent to test our commitment to the cause, but that in the right hands these can be amazingly intricate, highly technical instruments which have a wonderful sound and genre all of their own.

 A great example of classical guitars, above and beyond the cheaper versions you may be familiar with, is the Merida Trajan range.
 Playing one of these guitars will perhaps shock you, if a cheapo version is all you’ve seen of the nylon-string world, and for that alone they’re well worth checking out.

-So there we have it.
+So, there we have it.
 Acoustic guitars are not just slabs of wood, one much the same as the other.
 Each has its own characteristics.
 Some will major on comfort, while others go flat-out down the path of pure volume.
-Whatever it is you’re looking for, Dawsons has the whole gamut of acoustic guitar body sizes, and can help you choose the style that’s right for you.
+Whatever it is you’re looking for, Dawsons has the whole gamut of acoustic guitar body types and can help you choose the size and style that’s right for you.

 - Dreadnought Acoustic Guitars